 It may be all of the above, all at once, but most of all, I believe compassion drives us to alleviate the suffering of others.
 Compassion compels us to step into their pain and walk the grief journey with them.

-That is sometimes hard to do because many of us carry the pain of our own and are afraid that we will be unable to hold up under the weight of someone else’s sadness.
+That is sometimes hard to do because many of us carry pain of our own and are afraid that we will be unable to hold up under the weight of someone else’s sadness.
 You must be brave enough to be there for your hurting friend.

 After Nicole’s accident, ladies from our church and friends from our community were there for us.
 They quietly came bearing gifts from their hearts of food, cards, and bottled water.